After Visit Questions

 -

-There are no food restrictions with a medication abortion-- you can eat or drink what you like.
-Alcohol may make nausea worse and may affect your ability to cope with pain, but it does not affect the abortion process.
-THC or cannabis does not affect your medication abortion.
+There are no food restrictions-- you can eat or drink what you like.
+Alcohol may make nausea worse and may affect your ability to cope with pain, but it does not affect the process.
+THC or cannabis does not affect the process.

 -